mertyGit/owig/README.md

 * ~~Write CSV output~~
 * ~~Using more then one .ini file (to track multiple profiles/accounts)~~
 * ~~Write Excel output (?)~~
-* Recognision of Gaming screen to gather gamestats (score, position payload, objectives captured)
+* Recognision of Gaming screen to gather gamestats (score, ~~position payload, objectives captured~~)
 * Card information on end of game

+# MAYBE TODO:
 * Recognize and notify about (enemy-) composition changes

 # Bugs:
 * ~~Wrong choice of statistic lines for own hero: When joining game as group, but leaving when in same game, your own hero position in TAB screen isn't on the left anymore..~~
 * ~~Assembly screen isn't recognized or recognized at wrong time~~
-* Can't determine attack/defend on assembly screen: Algorithm uses color to find out, but in some cases "Attack" is written in blue....
+* ~~Can't determine attack/defend on assembly screen: Algorithm uses color to find out, but in some cases "Attack" is written in blue....~~
 * When viewing stats of someone who has same icon, it will assume these are your stats
 * Victory or Defeat message with scores under it will not be recognized
 * Crashes on missing or wrong files given at startup